Pricing hub

 ChatGPT pricing guide

-Break down ChatGPT seat costs by free, Plus, Pro, Business, and Enterprise so teams know when broad workspace breadth is worth the premium.
+Break down ChatGPT seat and agent costs by Free, Plus, Pro, Business, and Enterprise so teams know when Chat, Work, Codex, and apps create real workflow coverage instead of overlapping subscriptions.

 Starting price